mt2017-tartu-shared-task/nmt-system-F/reports/report1.md

 ### Additional notes

 Preprocessing script is CPU memory heavy.
-They require ~110GB of memory andonly falcon1 and falcon2 can accomodate (both have ~250GB of memory).
+It requires ~110GB of memory and only falcon1 and falcon2 can accomodate (both have ~250GB of memory).
 This scripts completes with ~2 hours.
 However training requires <80GB of CPU memory (tested with 80GB).
 Therefore no team should run their training with 150GB because it will prevent other teams from running the preprocessing script for ~8 days.
 We got around this by utilizing Amazon AWS EC2 instance with enough memory to run preprocessing script.
 Also there may be room for optimization of the preprocess.py script as this memory-heaviness has also been examined in OpenNMT github issue management: <https://github.com/OpenNMT/OpenNMT-py/issues/198#issuecomment-331274434>

 _________________________________________________________________________________________________________________
 For the next milestone, we will focus on some more advanced evaluation and error analysis technics.